-The GAZT issued Zakat assessment for the year 2014 and claimed additional Zakat of SAR 67.7 million.
-EEC filed an appeal against the GAZT's assessment and the GAZT has issued a revised assessment on 8 October 2020 with reduced Zakat liability of SR 33 million.
-The Company has filed an appeal against the revised assessment with the General Secretariat of Tax Committees (GSTC).
+During the year 2020, the ZATCA issued Zakat assessment for the year 2014 and claimed additional Zakat of SAR 67.7 million.
+EEC filed an appeal against the ZATCA's assessment and the ZATCA has issued a revised assessment on 8 October 2020 with reduced Zakat liability of SR 33 million.
+The Company has filed an appeal against the revised assessment with the Tax Violations Dispute Resolution Committee (TVDRC).
+The TVDRC rendered its decision on 28 December 2021 and partially accepted the Company's appeal resulting in a reduced Zakat liability to SR 21.3 million.
+The Group has filed an appeal to the Tax Violations and Dispute Appellate Committee "TVDAC" which is pending adjudication.